Tokennn/Pokemon.WPF/README.md

 > [!IMPORTANT]
-> To get started with this project, you'll need:
+> To get started with this project, you'll need :

 - [SQL Server Express](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) installed on your local machine.